tnahs/readstor/book/src/02-apple-books/00-apple-books.md

 ## <i class="fa fa-exclamation-circle"></i> Important Note

-Archving/restoring will work **only** if the path to the username **has not changed** since the library was archived.
-Doing a few searches shows that the the username has been hard-coded into some files.
+Archiving/restoring will work **only** if the path to the username **has not changed** since the library was archived.
+Doing a few searches shows that the username has been hard-coded into some files.
 This is most evident in the `BKLibrary-*.sqlite` file which contains absolute paths to library files.

 For example: